KEY FEATURES

 The University of Exeter Rugby programme is known for being one of the best in the country, supporting both male and female athletes to premiership and international success each year.
 The athletes receive access to all performance programme services, as well as:

-- 3 x weights sessions a week with delivered by Exeter Chiefs in the Athlete Development Centre (ADC)
+- 3 x weights sessions a week in the Athlete Development Centre (ADC)

 - 3 x rugby-specific sessions per week at the Sports Park with additional skill-specific sessions at mutually agreed times